dp119/py_repo/git.md

 # <h2> What is ‘staging area’ or ‘index’ in Git?
 before completing the commits, it can be formatted and reviewed in an intermediate area known as ‘Staging Area’ or ‘Index’.

+The staging area is best described as a preview of your next commit.
+Meaning, when you do a git commit , git will take the changes that are in the staging area and make the new commit out of those changes.
+Used to fine-tune your commits

 # <h2>  What is the difference between the ‘git diff ’and ‘git status’?
  ‘git diff’ is similar to ‘git status’, the only difference is that it shows the differences between various commits and also between the working directory and index.